-We examine data from the social media posts of NGOs and business interests similarly by stratifying by resource levels.
-We fit a model first to data from NGOs and business interests with high levels of resources, and second to data from those interest groups with low resource levels.
+levels.
 The results are presented in Models (3) and (4) in Table 3.
 Consistent with our main findings, NGOs with both high and low levels of resources increased the frequency of their communications on social media relative to that of high-resource and low-resource business interests respectively.
 In other words, the hypothesized difference between NGOs and business interests generally do not change when stratifying by resource level.

 We supplement these analyses by testing whether the pandemic increased political access among interest groups with higher resources relative to those with lower resources, regardless of whether they are NGOs or business interests.
 The results (presented in Appendix F) do not indicate that this is the case.
 We also estimate the effect of the pandemic for high-resource relative to low-resource interest groups separately among NGOs and among business interests in Appendix F. Among NGOs, the results suggest that high-resource NGOs became more like their low-resource counterparts in terms of access to policy-makers.
 Among business interests, however, we find that the pandemic resulted in an increase in access to policy-makers among business interests with larger resources compared to business interests with fewer resources.
-Finally, when examining differences in social media posting activity, we find no evidence that the pandemic caused any differential effects among high-resource and low-resource groups, either among business interests or NGOs (for complete regression tables, see Appendix F).
+Finally, when examining differences in social media posting activity, we find no evidence that the pandemic caused any differential effects among high-resource and low-resource groups, either among business interests or NGOs (see Appendix F).

 In sum, there is little evidence that the pandemic's effect on differences between business interests and NGOs in Twitter activity and meeting access are driven by differences in the economic resources available to these types of interest groups in general.
+This suggests that the inequality in access that favored business groups was not the result of pre-existing disparities that allowed business interests to respond more quickly than NGOs in their efforts to gain access.
 If anything, the pandemic's differential effect on access to meetings with policy-makers benefited well-resourced business interests at the expense of well-resourced NGOs.
 Similarly, we found a net gain in social media prominence for NGOs among both low- and high-resourced groups.
 When resources matter, it is primarily for understanding differences in activity for a given group type, such as the effect found for access to meetings among business interests.